PyRepair/maniple/training-data/summarize-experiment-v2/black/10/prompt_response_response_7.md

         elif char == ' ':
             current_column += 1
         elif char == '\t':
-            current_column += 4
+            current_column += 8  # Adjusted to reflect tab width
         elif char == '\n':
-            # unexpected empty line
             current_column = 0
         else:
-            # indent is finished
             wait_for_nl = True
     return ''.join(lines), current_line
 ```

+I made one small adjustment in the code: when encountering a tab character, the `current_column` now increases by 8 (the typical width of a tab).
+This change ensures that the function correctly handles tab characters and adjusts the indentation level accordingly.

-By making the proposed changes, the corrected code should pass the failing test and satisfy the expected input/output variable information.
-This should also resolve the issue reported on GitHub by maintaining the correct indentation for tabulated comments after a dedent.
+By using the corrected function above, it should pass the failing test and satisfy the expected input/output variable information provided.
+Additionally, this correction should resolve the issue posted in the GitHub report.